maciekjswat/PKmacro2ODE/README.md

 * information about Administration/Input not captured by equations

 Warnings/Limitations
-* PKmacro2ODE handles well-defined macros
+* PKmacro2ODE handles well-defined macros only
-* No validation is build it yet
+* No validation is build in yet
 * Macros are assumed to be formulated without defaults